JimmyChongz/classify-rv32i/README.md

 While implementing RISC-V assembly, I made some mistakes, such as using the wrong destination register, which ended up overwriting parameters needed later.

 To resolve this issue, I used a **temporary register** as the destination register, which prevents overwriting parameters needed later.

+#### Task 3.2: Matrix Multiplication
+##### Matrix Representation

+All two-dimensional matrices in this project will be stored as 1D vectors in row-major order.
+This means the rows of the matrix are concatenated to form a single continuous array.
+Alternatively, matrices could be stored in column-major order, but in this project, we stick to row-major order.

+##### Implementation

+To implement matrix multiplication, we use nested loops.
+The outer loop iterates through the rows of the first matrix, while the inner loop iterates through the columns of the second matrix.
+For each pair of a row from the first matrix and a column from the second matrix, we compute the dot product of the two.
+This dot product represents the value of the corresponding element in the resulting matrix.

+## Part B: File Operations and Main
+In this part, I only replaced the ‘mul’ function with my own implementation.